 In some cases when people do not require a return to pivoting sports, physical therapy can strengthen the joint without surgery, he explains.
 With physical therapy, many people can continue to be active at the gym and at intermediate levels of jogging, running, and skiing.

 In athletes who play sports that demand constant pivoting, ACL reconstruction surgery may be the best option, Dr. Warren says.
 Fixing the ACL will prevent abnormal movement of the knee that could cause additional knee damage to the menisci and cartilage.
 When the ACL is injured, the meniscus cartilage between the femur and tibia absorbs a greater impact and can tear, leading to a greater risk of osteoarthritis development, he explains.

 “The key element is the time from injury to surgery,” Dr. Warren says.
 “The longer the time frame, the more injury is possible to the joint.
 We prefer to do the surgery earlier rather than later.”

-Orthopedic surgeons at Hospital for Special Surgery perform about 850 ACL reconstruction procedures on damaged ligaments each year, and have significant experience repairing this injury in young patients.
+Orthopedic surgeons at HSS perform over 1,200 ACL reconstruction procedures on damaged ligaments each year, and have significant experience repairing this injury in young patients.
 In the past, surgery involved repairing the ligament or using a synthetic material to replace the ligament, but the failure rate was too high, Dr. Warren says.

 Today, reconstruction involves replacing the entire ligament with a tendon graft, Dr. Warren says.
 The graft could come from the injured person’s hamstring tendon, quadriceps tendon or patellar tendon, which stabilizes the kneecap and has bone on each end.
 Surgeons can also use an allograft, which is human donor tissue.